dsoprea/PackageBackupClient/README.txt

 ============

-This client is meant to be used with an account on Package Monitor.
+This client is meant to be used with an account on Package Backup.
 Following the directions there, you will:

 1) Download the PM client (this).
 2) Configure the PM client for either DPKG or PACMAN